 Night at the Oscars – Make an event out of finishing your teams project or task.
 Take the time to organize an event that allows people to celebrate with their peers the success they had.
 Forget the T-Shirts, Glass Trophies and the like.
 Instead, focus on delivering meaningful messages of why individuals were important to the success of the project.
 Winning an Oscar is not about the trophy (you can buy those on Pawn Stars) but rather the accolades that peers and colleagues express are the tipping point that motivates individuals to work hard again.

 Apples and Onions – At the conclusion of any project teams interactions you will have a plethora of data.
 This will come from the Dashboards that you did during your formative evaluations, but also you should take the opportunity to do a summative evaluation of peoples opinions as they relate to the established purpose and value sets from the outset of the team.
 Be sure to find the apples (good stuff) and onions (bad stuff) that people feel about the project and the team.
-This exit interview will help you to build better teams in the future.Tagged: employee recognition, leadership skills, mentoring, project management, team building tips
+This exit interview will help you to build better teams in the future.Tagged: conflict resolution, creating a team culture, david, employee morale, employee recognition, good leadership skills, mentoring, project management, team building tips

 Get our newsletter